scverse/anndata/docs/fileformat-prose.md

 * Scalars MUST be written as a 0 dimensional array
 * Numeric scalars
     * MUST have `"encoding-type": "numeric-scalar"`, `"encoding-version": "0.2.0"` in their metadata
-    * MUST be a single numeric value, including boolean, unsigned integer, signed integer,  floating point, or complex floating point.
+    * MUST be a single numeric value, including boolean, unsigned integer, signed integer,  floating point, or complex floating point
 * String scalars
     * MUST have `"encoding-type": "string"`, `"encoding-version": "0.2.0"` in their metadata
     * In zarr, scalar strings MUST be stored as a fixed length unicode dtype